hasemac/tokamak_equilibrium/README.md

 This repository provides a tokamak equilibrium calculation code, especially customized to QUEST tokamak.

+## New features

+- Equilibrium calculation can now be performed by adding the plasma pressure at a certain location as a constraint condition.

 ## Features of this equilibrium calculation code

 - Supports output of calculation results to relational database.